CarmineOptions/konoha/docs/src/proposals.md

 It interacts with a governance token contract, so ensure your protocol has a compatible ERC-20 governance token.

 - Note: The governance token should be non-transferable.

+## Customization

+While the current version of the component does not support altering the built-in voting logic, this is an area planned for future development.
+If you have specific requirements or ideas for custom voting logic, now is an excellent time to reach out to us with your feedback and suggestions.

 ### Conclusion